sufimalek/sufimalek.github.io/_posts/2024-10-21-go-app-docker-with-scratch.md

 COPY . .

 # Build the Go application
-# - CGO_ENABLED=0: Disables CGO for a fully static binary
-# - GOOS=linux: Target Linux
-RUN CGO_ENABLED=0 GOOS=linux go build -o optimized-app .
+RUN go build -o optimized-app .

 # Stage 2: Create a minimal image using scratch
 FROM scratch